aredington/fidjet/README.md

 * Dig through the source-ns finding all the public functions.
 It examines their arglists.
 All of the functions which accept arg-sym as their first argument get rebound in target-ns to throw an exception if they are not in a with-arg-sym block.
 * All of the functions which did not accept arg-sym as their first argument get rebound in target-ns untouched.
 * A new macro is created in target-ns.
 If your arg-sym is config, it will be called with-config.
 If your arg-sym is connection, it will be called with-connection.
 This macro accepts two arguments, the arg you want to share across a body, and the body itself.
 It rebinds all of the previously imported functions which were made to throw exceptions on call to partial versions usings the shared argument.
 It then executes body.

 Picking on monotony again, you can now do the following:

     (require ['monotony.configured :as 'm])
     (m/with-config (m/new-config) (take 3 (m/periods :month)))

-This is semantically identical to writing (take 3 (m/periods (m/new-config) :month)), but when body starts to get large will save you a lot of typing.
+This is semantically identical to writing

+    (take 3 (m/periods (m/new-config) :month))

+ but when body starts to get large will save you a lot of typing.

 ## It doesn't work right.